-A mostly balanced argument and judgements ar supported by evidence but some justification is or some evidence not validly applied.
-(AO3) Maximum 11 marks for Level 3 answers that beyond aspects prompted by the stimulus point left implicit do not go
+A mostly balanced argument and judgements are supported by evidence but some justification is or some evidence not validly applied.
+(AO3) Maximum 11 marks for Level 3 answers that beyond aspects prompted by the stimulus point. left implicit

 Question Number Answer Mark

-5(a) AO1a (1 mark)
+5(a) AO1a (1 mark) C 2008

-C 2008

 Others too early or too late.
 (1)